jinantonic/EAD-Lab-4/README.md

 </br>

 ![Sketch](images/home.png)
 This is the first look at the website.
-The main page consists of **4 buttons** on the left side, and the **8 radio buttons** on the right side.
+The main page consists of **4 buttons** on the left side, and **8 radio buttons** on the right side.

 </br>

 ![Sketch](images/radio1.png)
-When the radio button is clicked, it will display the corresponding search box so that the user can search for the products using any filter.
+When the radio button is clicked, it will display the corresponding search box so that the user can search for the products using any search filter.

 </br>